sushmaakoju/research-experience/advocacy_statement.md

 - If anyone contacts you regarding these works without my authorization, please report this to sakoju2014@gmail.com for authorship verification.

+### Orchestrating and coordinating sexual harassment

+Orchestrating and coordinating sexual harassment targeting an international student constitutes criminal conspiracy to commit discrimination and harassment.
+This behavior represents:

+1. Coordinated discriminatory harassment
+2. Criminal conspiracy against civil rights
+3. Immigration-based exploitation and intimidation
+4. Institutional abuse of power
+5. Predatory targeting of vulnerable populations

+Such actions violate multiple federal laws including Title IX, Title VII, immigration protections, and potentially constitute criminal conspiracy under federal statutes.
+The deliberate targeting of international students exploits their vulnerable visa status and limited support networks, making this an especially egregious form of discriminatory harassment with severe legal, ethical, and humanitarian implications.
+When such situations remain unaddressed, victims become increasingly vulnerable to subsequent false allegations and character assassination, creating a compounding cycle of harm— even when victims maintain strict confidentiality and disclose nothing to others.
+This secondary victimization creates a dangerous environment where the original abuse enables further targeting, all while exploiting the victim's isolation and precarious status.

+### My question: Is such secondary victimization a crime?

+Yes, secondary victimization can constitute criminal activity when it involves:

+1. **Witness/Victim Intimidation**: Deliberately targeting someone who has experienced harassment with additional false allegations to discredit them or prevent reporting is a criminal offense in most jurisdictions.

+2. **Obstruction of Justice**: When false allegations are used to interfere with an investigation or to prevent proper legal proceedings, this constitutes obstruction of justice.

+3. **Defamation with Criminal Intent**: While defamation is typically a civil matter, when false statements are made with malicious intent to cause harm or are part of a broader pattern of harassment, they may rise to criminal levels in some jurisdictions.

+4. **Continuation of Harassment**: Secondary victimization that extends the original harassment represents ongoing criminal behavior under anti-harassment statutes.

+5. **Conspiracy**: When multiple individuals coordinate to engage in secondary victimization, this can constitute criminal conspiracy.

+6. **Retaliation**: Federal laws specifically prohibit retaliation against those who report discrimination or harassment, making retaliatory secondary victimization illegal under civil rights statutes.

+This form of abuse is particularly insidious because it exploits institutional processes and social dynamics to further harm those already victimized, while making it increasingly difficult for them to seek or receive justice.
+Many jurisdictions have enhanced penalties when such actions target vulnerable populations like international students.

 ### Ethical Standards

 - I oppose discrimination that denies proper attribution of intellectual contributions.